 San Diego's Water Supply

-Coastkeeper represents this thinking at the state level as a stakeholder in the planning process for the Integrated Regional Water Management program, a local water resources management approach preferred by the governor, California Department of Water Resources and State Water Resources Control Board.
-It aims to secure long-term water supply reliability within California by recognizing the inter-connectivity of water supplies and the environment, and then pursuing projects yielding multiple benefits for water supplies, water quality and natural resources.
+Coastkeeper represents this thinking at the state level as a stakeholder on the planning group for the Integrated Regional Water Management program, a local water resources management approach preferred by the governor, California Department of Water Resources and State Water Resources Control Board.
+It aims to secure long-term water supply reliability within California by connecting water supply and the environment and pursuing projects that benefit water supplies, water quality and our community. (back to top)

 Help ensure San Diego's supply of clean water

 You can make simple changes at home to conserve water and reduce our need.
 You can learn more about water supply options such as conservation, wastewater recycling, rain water harvesting, graywater harvesting and desalination.
-And sign up for our electronic news to learn about upcoming hearings encouraging smart reuse and opportunities for you to support environmentally protective decision-making.
+Sign up for our electronic news to learn about upcoming hearings encouraging smart reuse and opportunities for you to support environmentally protective decision-making. (back to top)